Constraining SMEFT BSM scenarios with EWPO and $\Delta_{CKM}$: Fitting procedure

-Including the LEP-II data, increases the $\chi^2$ to 121 due to the increase in number of observables.
+Including the LEP-II data increases the $\chi^2$ to 121 due to the increase in number of observables.
 The results of the fit without including $\Delta_{CKM}$ are shown in the Table~\ref{tab:EWPO:10WC}.
 The minimum value of $\chi^2$ now decreases to $83.8$.
 But, the best fit values of $C_{HD}$, $C_{HWB}$ and $C_{He}$ are slightly on the larger side.
 The correlations among the WCs change drastically due to the presence of the new LEP-II observables.
-Correlation between $C_{Hl_3}$ and $C_{ll}$ become almost negligible while many pairs of WCs become highly correlated.
+Correlation between $C_{Hl_3}$ and $C_{ll}$ becomes almost negligible while many pairs of WCs become highly correlated.
 To show the strength of correlation we also plot color density matrix plot in Figure~\ref{fig:cor10wc}(a).
-Color coding decreases from blue to green showing decrease in strength of the correlation.
+Highest correlation is represented by darkish blue colour and gradually turns towards green as strength of the correlation decreases.
 It can be easily observed that many of them are dark blue with correlation $\sim 0.9$.
-The correlation of all WCs with Cll is small $\sim 0.3$ and almost no correlation with $C_{Hl_3}$ and $C_{Hq_3}$.
+The correlation of all WCs with $C_{ll}$ is small $\sim 0.3$ and almost no correlation with $C_{Hl_3}$ and $C_{Hq_3}$.
 The correlation of $C_{Hl_3}$ and $C_{Hq_3}$ is almost 1 whereas both of them are less correlated with others.
 The posterior results of the fit for the precision observables are shown in Table~\ref{tab:10WC-post}.
-The discrepancy in all of these observables are within $1\sigma$ with the exception of $\Delta_{CKM}$ where the pull for is -2.7$\sigma$.
+The discrepancy in all of these observables are within $1\sigma$ with the exception of $\Delta_{CKM}$ where the pull for is $-2.7\sigma$.

-Incorporation of $\Delta_{CKM}$ as an observable in the fit makes it more constraining as shown in the Table~\ref{tab:EWPO-CKM:10WC}.
+Incorporation of $\Delta_{CKM}$ (matched to SMEFT at 1-loop level) as an observable in the fit makes it more constraining as shown in Table~\ref{tab:EWPO-CKM:10WC}.
 The absolute best-fit values of the WCs lie well within 1 with $C_{ll}$ becoming very small.
 There is no significant change found in $1\sigma$ deviations of WCs and the correlations among the pairs of WCs also do not show much change.
 The density plot for correlation matrix assuming magnitude of elements is also shown in Figure~\ref{fig:cor10wc}(b).

 Posteriors results and pull of the EWPO and $\Delta_{CKM}$ are collected in the fourth column and fifth column respectively of Table~\ref{tab:10WC-post}.
 All the pulls are again within $1\sigma$.
-As expected, pull for $\Delta_{CKM}$ improves to -0.36$\sigma$.
+As expected, pull for $\Delta_{CKM}$ improves to $-0.36\sigma$.
 The other observables continue to remain well within 1$\sigma$ making the fit highly competitive with respect to the experimental data.